cmwen/private-chat-hub-v3/docs/USER_FLOWS.md

 ## 7. Project Organization

-Group conversations by topic or purpose.
+Group conversations by topic or purpose in folder-backed projects.

 ```
    Drawer (long-press conversation)